sawcce/jasonbase/readme.md

     -> root :
         -> index.js : the server
         -> modules :
-            Where are stored the modules necessary to make jason base live -> api :
+            Where the neccessary modules are stored, helping make Jasonbase live -> api :
-            Where all of the features for the api are stored -> auth :
+            Where all of the features for the API are stored -> auth :
                 Authentication keys
             -> extensions :
-                extensions / modules to help you use jdb -> db :
+                Extensions/modules to help you use jdb
+        -> db :
-            the place where all the data is stored
+            Where all data is stored

 ## Client usage